The family, the ice and the heritage: A changing fishing life in Havighivik

 Spring 2025.

-The family Kristensen is on his way out with the dog sleds.
-They ride in several sleds, and Olennguaq Kristensen's son follows in his own.
-The goal is clear: They must out and catch sea kings.
+The Kristensen family is on their way out with the dog sleds.
+They are driving in several sleds, and Olennguaq Kristensen's son follows in his own.
+The goal is clear: They are going to catch kingfishers.

 Spring 2025.